akiyks/linux/Documentation/core-api/wrappers/memory-barriers-pretty.rst

 some don't, but they're very heavily relied on as a group throughout the kernel.

+See Documentation/atomic_t.txt (or Documentation/wrappers/atomic_t.rst)
-See Documentation/atomic_t.txt for more information.
+for more information.

-ACCESSING DEVICES
+Accessing devices
 -----------------

 Many devices can be memory mapped, and so appear to the CPU as if they're just